Geralt28/gator/README.md

 # gator
-Only for BootDev course Pokedex
+Only for BootDev course Gator